Why The Bloodvein?

 Other Map Sources:

-The folks at Chrismar Adventure Map published a first edition of their Woodland Caribou Provincial Park and Area map in January of 2014.
+This map has been replaced, I think, by a Chrismar Adventure Map.
+The first edition of their Woodland Caribou Provincial Park and Area map was published in January of 2014.
 Like the WCPP Planning map it costs $15.
 Printed on a tear-resistant plastic, the map’s scale is 1:110,000.
 I have a couple of their other maps – the Temagami 1 and the Missinaibi 1 – and both are very well done.
-They include campsite locations and the Missinaibi one provides pictograph locations as well.
-I have yet to see a copy of their WCPP map so I can’t say if campsite and pictograph locations are indicated.
-It may make a better buy than the paper copy of the official one.
+These both include campsite locations and the Missinaibi one provides pictograph locations as well.

-Update: (Nov 2014) I’ve since learned that the Chrismar map for WCPP, like their Quetico map, does not provide campsite locations.
-I guess it is the logical extension of there not being any campsite markers in the park itself.
+Unfortunately their WCPP map, while it provides portage info, does not include campsite or pictograph locations.
+It may be the logical extension of the lack of campsite markers in the park itself.
 The apparent aim is to maintain a “true wilderness feel” and seeing campsite markers would seem to compromise that.

-Checking with the WCPP manager or with your outfitter before the trip is the recommended way of getting established campsite locations down on your map.
-Or use the already-referred-to Ontario Parks map (link here) and note down the camp sites yourself.
+Checking with the WCPP manager or with your outfitter before the trip has been the recommended way of getting established campsite locations down on your map.
+While it is probably a good idea to confirm your map locations with their 1:50000 topos before departure, it is certainly more convenient to have that information before you even get there.

-As for the pictograph locations, they also do not appear on the Chrismar map, perhaps in deference to the sensibilities of some local aboriginals who might get upset if such information about sacred sites were published.
 For Bloodvein pictograph locations, the Hap Wilson guidebook provides the general location of over a dozen of them.
 So do my various posts.
-It would be a shame to paddle down the Bloodvein for over two weeks and not know where to look for something which makes the trip special.
+It would be a shame to paddle down the Bloodvein for over two weeks and not even know that you are paddling on the other side of the river from an Ojibwa rock painting site.
+Knowing they are there and then knowing where to find them puts you face to face with something that makes the Bloodvein trip even more special.

 Access Points – Choosing A Starting Point